AMUSED(1) General Commands Manual AMUSED(1)

 Enable or disable the automatic repetition of the current track (one) or of the whole playing queue (all).
 Without arguments toggle the given repeat mode.

-Rewind the current song to the beginning.
+Play the current song from the beginning.
 It's a shorthand for amused seek 0.

 Seek by the specified amount of time into the current song.
-If the argument is prefixed by either ‘+’ or ‘-’ then the seek is relative to the current position.
+If the argument is prefixed by either ‘+’ or ‘-’ then the seek is relative to the current position, otherwise is absolute.
+With a trailing ‘%’, the time is interpreted as a percentage of the length of the track.

 [-p]